Charming Lahn river

 You will cycle to Wetzlar through the wide Lahn Valley past idyllically located bathing lakes.
 In Wetzlar, marvel at the small old town with its many half-timbered buildings and the interesting cathedral.
 Stroll along the medieval market square, over steep steps, through narrow streets and discover romantic corners during an afternoon stroll.
-Your 4-star hotel is just a 10-minute walk from the historic cathedral and a 5-minute walk from the Old Town.
-The hotel also offers a spa with swimming pool, sauna and gym.
+Your charming hotel is just a 3-minute walk from the historic cathedral and the Old Town.

 3. day Wetzlar - Weilburg 32/ 40 km

 You leave Wetzlar via the historic stone bridge.
 After a few kilometers on the Lahn Cycle Path, a detour to the Fortuna Mine (+ 8 km), the only iron ore mine in Germany, where the original ore is used to demonstrate ore mining to the visitors underground.
 Weilburg is quickly reached, its Renaissance castle perched on a high ridge above the Lahn.
 Today you live like the lord and lady of the castle.
 At the Schlosshotel Weilburg you will experience a harmonious combination of tradition, comfort, style and cosiness.
 In the middle of the old town of Weilburg - at the imposing ensemble of the palace complex with its Renaissance and Baroque buildings - you will enjoy the amenities of a 4-star hotel, personal service and excellent cuisine.
 Although you are in a historic building, you do not have to compromise on the benefits of a sauna, swimming pool and gym.
 Swim a few laps in the pool or strengthen your body's defenses in the sauna.

 4. day Weilburg - Limburg 40 km